Southwest Key: History and financials

 Grants for housing for immigrant children increased dramatically during the Central American refugee crisis.
 Following the announcement of the Trump administration's family separation policy, by mid-June 2018, the number of children it housed increased dramatically again.
 In mid-June 2018, the company reported that children separated from their parents represented about 10% of children that Southwest Key housed.

 An ex-employee, Antar Davidson, said in June 2018 that employees were told to tell crying siblings, traumatized because they were just separated from their parents, that they weren't allowed to hug and comfort each other.
 Both Southwest Key and the Health and Human Services Department denied the claims.
 Amid the criticism that Southwest Key faced, CEO Juan Sanchez penned an op-ed about the reasons he founded the organization.

 During the height of the outcry against the Trump zero-tolerance policy, lawmakers throughout the U.S. toured Southwest Key shelters.
 While one lawmaker praised the organization for being "very well run," other lawmakers noted that their tours "raised a lot of questions" and that things "seemed very controlled."
+Conservative critics have felt that the shelters "coddled illegal immigrants" and in 2014, Senator Chuck Grassley publicly criticized Southwest Key for spending too much on the children.
+Senator Jeff Merkley was turned away from a visit to a Southwest Key facility in 2018.

 As of February 2011, Southwest Key facilities contained 11,000 children.